 Life Cycle Assessment (LCA) has become one of the most valuable environmental tools for assessing the environmental footprint of a product or process.
 LCA provides quantitative and scientific analyses of the environmental impacts of products and their associated industrial systems.
-Because it assesses each stage of the life of a product, LCA offers valuable information on a product's supply chain and helps to identify environmental attributes and weaknesses of a product.
+In quantifying environmental inputs and outputs over each stage of the life of a product, LCA offers valuable information on the product s value chain and helps to identify positive attributes and potential areas of weakness of a product.

-Over the past 10 years, the non-ferrous and ferrous metals industries have adopted LCA as an environmental tool of choice to supply environmental information to customers, help identify areas for process improvement, and measure environmental performance.
-In 2000, the International Molybdenum Association (IMOA) completed a Life Cycle Inventory (LCI), the first part of an LCA, for three molybdenum metallurgical products.
-In 2006, IMOA updated this LCI since it has been more than five years since the production of the original LCI - an ideal timeframe to revisit processes and data, methodological decisions, and invite other molybdenum producers to join the study to enhance its industry representation.
+Over the past 10 years, the non-ferrous and ferrous metals industries have adopted LCA as an environmental tool of choice to supply environmental information to customers, identify help areas for process improvement, and measure environmental performance.
+As part of this effort, in 2000, the International Molvbdenum Association (IMOA) performed a worldwide Life Cycle Inventory (LCI) study on intermediate molybdenum products ("Metallurgical Study").
+In 2004, IMOA commissioned an LCI study on eight molybdenum chemicals.

 There is an ever-increasing demand for environmental LCA-related information within all industrial sectors.
-The building and construction industry, which includes the vast array of materials, products, and industries pertaining to the built environment, is embracing LCA as a means findina areen solutions to and improvements for new and existing buildings.
+The building and construction industry, which includes the vast array of materials, products, and industries pertaining to the built environment, is embracing LCA as a means findina green solutions and to improvements for new and existing buildings.
 Materials suppliers use LCA to highlight positive environmental attributes of their products in buildings, and builders and designers are choosing materials based on these environmental attributes.

 Outside the building sector, global companies as part of their sustainable and environmental programs are increasingly asking their suppliers for environmental information that often requires LCAs.
 On the demand side, consumers and purchasers are using environmental criteria to make their purchasing decisions.
-LCA is also required in some government purchasing programs; for example, the U.S. federal government is requiring product LCAs to be performed on biobased products under its Federal Preferred Procurement program and the European Union uses LCA for policy-making.
-In short, environmental information based on LCA has become more the norm than the exception.
+LCA is also required in some government purchasing programs; for example, the U.S. federal government is requiring product LCAs to be performed on biobased products under its Federal Preferred Procurement program.
+In short, environmental information based on LCA is becoming more the norm than the exception.